Daily active users, also known as DAU, is the number of unique users that have interacted with a website or application in a given day.

-We’re going to discuss how to track this metric, in a language agnostic fashion.
-The concepts discussed and Redis commands utilized can be implemented in the language of your choosing using the Redis commands and/or libraries of your choosing as well.
+We’re going to discuss how to track this metric, in a cross-language fashion.
+The concepts discussed and Redis commands used can be coded in the language of your choosing using the Redis commands and/or libraries of your choosing as well.

-To track DAU, you will need to have a unique ID for every user interacting with the site.
-This could be an integer if you’re using auto-incrementing keys in a RDBMS or a string like an email address or UUID.
+To track DAU, you will need to have a unique ID for every user on the site.
+This could be an integer if you’re using automatically incrementing keys in a RDBMS or a string like an email address or UUID.

-Redis has a few different data types which can be used to store a list of items.
-Because we want a unique list of items, a Set would be an ideal choice, A Redis Set by definition is an unordered collection of Strings.
+Luckily, Redis has a few different data types which can be used to store a list of items.
+Because we want a unique list of items, a Set would be an ideal choice, A Redis Set by definition is a collection of Strings without any order.

 redis> SADD dau:todaysDate "uniqueID"